This is a long standing industry standard solution for providing bidirectional conversion

 Enable Mesh Skinning (Deformation via Bones)

 "Mesh skinning" is the process of deforming a single skin mesh with a skeleton of bones/joints or any hierarchical set of transform nodes.
 The contribution of each bone of the skeleton to the deformation of a vertex in the mesh is controlled by vertex weights.
-Typical sources for skinned meshes, which are supported by the PolyTrans importers, are Maya, Softimage XSI, 3dsmax and DirectX.
+Typical sources for skinned meshes are 3ds Max, Maya, CINEMA 4D, COLLADA, FBX, glTF, U3D and DirectX.

 See also the "Skeleton Bone Optimization Methods" options further down which affect how the export skeleton bones are pruned in the exported .lws scene file.